There are several possible causes of bladder pain, including infections, interstitial cystitis and bladder cancer.

-- Cystoscopy - After your bladder is filled with a liquid, the doctor will insert a long, thin scope (cystoscope) up your urethra to view the inside of your bladder.
+- Cystoscopy - After your bladder is filled with a liquid, the doctor will insert a long, thin scope (cystoscope) through your urethra to view the inside of your bladder.

 Several treatments may help relieve symptoms of bladder pain and urgency, but finding the one that works for you is often a matter of trial and error.
 Here are some treatment options:

 Medications: Medications used to treat IC include over-the-counter pain relievers such as aspirin, ibuprofen or paracetamol; tricyclic antidepressants; cimetidine; and anticholinergics such as oxybutynin, tolterodine,

 Bladder instillation: A thin tube (catheter) is used to fill your bladder with dimethyl sulfoxide, which is kept in the bladder for 15 minutes then voided.
 Treatments can be given every couple of weeks in 8-week cycles, This treatment is thought to work by reducing inflammation and decreasing the sensation of pain.